COVID-19 and Planning for Your Pet

 If you have COVID-19, you should avoid close contact with your pets, and have another member of your household look after them if possible.
 The Canadian government has this advice:

-- avoid close contact with them
+- avoid close contact with animals during your illness

-- limit your animal's contact with other people and animals
+- limit your animal's contact with other people and animals outside the household until your illness is resolved

 The CDC advice is similar: